Stefan LeFors: Professional career

-LeFors was selected by the Carolina Panthers in the fourth round (121st overall pick) of the 2005 NFL Draft out of the University of Louisville.
+LeFors was selected by the Carolina Panthers in the fourth round (121st overall pick) of the 2005 NFL draft out of the University of Louisville.
 After serving one season in a backup role, he was released by the Panthers in September 2006.
 LeFors conducted workouts for the Tampa Bay Buccaneers, Minnesota Vikings, Seattle Seahawks, Buffalo Bills, Detroit Lions, Oakland Raiders, and Denver Broncos but was not offered a contract.

 In December 2006, LeFors was signed by the Edmonton Eskimos of the CFL as an import player.
 He was the backup quarterback for the team's 2007 season, but had the opportunity to start 5 games at the end of the season because of Ricky Ray's shoulder injury.
 By the end of the 2007 CFL regular season, LeFors was placed 8th in the league in passing yardage with 1193 yards, as well as 6 touchdowns and 8 interceptions, while completing 60.8% of his passes.

 He was 7th in quarterback rushing yardage with 204 yards and 2 touchdowns.
 His best performance of the season came in week 18 against Saskatchewan.
 In a losing effort, he managed to complete 34/48 passes for 412 yards 3 touchdowns and 1 interceptions, while scrambling 6 times for 31 yards.
 According to head coach Danny Maciocia, LeFors shares the job as 2nd string quarterback on the Eskimo depth chart for the 2008 campaign with Jason Maas.

 On January 21, 2009, LeFors was traded to the Winnipeg Blue Bombers for a second-round pick in the 2009 CFL draft and a conditional selection in 2010.
-Then on June 18, 2009 LeFors was named Winnipeg's starting quarterback for the start of the 2009 season.
+Then on June 18, 2009, LeFors was named Winnipeg's starting quarterback for the start of the 2009 season.
 In the offseason preceding the 2010 CFL season, LeFors retired from the CFL.

 Post-playing career

 LeFors returned to Louisville and took a position with the U of L athletic department, also serving as a color analyst for the U of L radio network during the 2010 football season.

-In May 2011, he was named the new head football coach at Christian Academy of Louisville., He has led the Centurions to the Kentucky Class AA title in 2016 and 2018.
-In 8 seasons, his career record as a head coach is 86-20.
-As of 2019, he is now head coach at Parkview Baptist High School in Baton Rouge, Louisiana.
+In May 2011, he was named the new head football coach at Christian Academy of Louisville, He led the Centurions to the Kentucky Class AA title in 2016 and 2018.
+In eight seasons, his career record as a head coach was 84–20.

+In 2019, LeFors resigned from Christian Academy to accept the position as head football coach at Parkview Baptist School in his hometown of Baton Rouge, Louisiana.
+Through the 2024 season, LeFors led the Eagles to a record of 47–24 in six seasons with playoff appearances in each season, making it to the state quarterfinals in four of those seasons.

+In April 2025, LeFors was chosen to succeed Chuck Goldstein as the head football coach for Gallaudet University.